Lifepoint therapists are Masters level Marriage and Family Therapists.

 Pre-marital sessions are available for couples to identify their expectations and need, unearth challenges, and appreciate their differences.
 Therapy involves a process.
 A safe and supportive environment is essential to achieve wholeness, health, and healing.
 I would be honored to walk with you as you work toward your goals.

-I work with individuals of all age (children, teens, adults) as well as couples and families at all different stages of life.
+I work with teens, adults, couples and families at all different stages of life.
 Primarily my focus is helping couples achieve satisfying and life-long marriages.

 Psychology Today Profile : https://www.psychologytoday.com/profile/261234